chipweinberger/flutter_blue_plus/README.md

 ## Introduction

 FlutterBluePlus is a Bluetooth Low Energy plugin for [Flutter](https://flutter.dev).
+It supports BLE Central role only (most common).

 **Bluetooth Classic is not supported.**